mendersoftware/mender-docs/06.Administration/06.Upgrading/docs.md

 >  verify-docker-versions | 29 ++++++++++++++++++++---------
 >  4 files changed, 38 insertions(+), 12 deletions(-)

-!
-Since your local changes are kept in git, it is possible to tag your production version or branch to create a pre-merge branches that can be tested in staging environment.
+!!!
+Since your local changes are kept in git, it is possible to tag your production version or branch to create pre-merge branches that can be tested in a staging environment.

 ## Starting upgraded environment

 Once the changes are merged, you can recreate the containers.

-First pull new container images:
+First, pull in new container images:

 ```bash
 ./run pull